All Collections

 The 1% variant is chosen by default.
 Open the drop-down menu to see more of them.

-Let's take ETH/USD market buy order as an example.
+Let's take the BTC/USD market buy order as an example.

 Once you click on Place Buy Order, the confirmation window appears.
 It contains the following information: